CrutchTheClutch/.dotfiles/README.md

 ## install

 Run this command to install my dotfiles.
 Downloads and runs the `init.sh` script in this repo which kicks off the dotfiles setup.
-This currently only supports macOS, will potentially add linxu support in the future.
+This currently only supports macOS, will potentially add linux support in the future.

 ```shell
 curl -L https://dotfiles.wrc.dev | bash